zerospeech/zerospeech2017/README.md

   * [sprachcore-feacalc](https://www1.icsi.berkeley.edu/~dpwe/projects/sprach/sprachcore.html) it is used to compute speech features for the baseline.

-### Output format
+### Evaluation input format

-  The spoken word discovery system should output an ASCII file listing the set of fragments that were found with the following format:
+To compute the scores for the Track 2, the evaluation toolkit need your results in an ASCII file, listing the set of fragments that were found with the following
+format:

      Class <classnb>
      <filename> <fragment_onset> <fragment_offset>